hlship/threaded-conversation/README.md

 ... or just copy `lib/tc.dg` from this respository into your workspace.

+# Dialog Version

+TC has been tracking along with each new releaes of Dialog; it currently works with Dialog `0j/01` (which introduces the `interface` declaration).

 # Status

 Early days yet, but showing good progress.